cboudereau/cboudereau.github.io/_posts/2017-08-09-why-parser.markdown

 - It is hard to have a clean context
 - But it works!

-After 2 weeks in production, I discover a corner case like this :
+After 2 weeks in production, I discover a new corner case like this :

 An Id could be represent as